Simplicity Wins the Day for the Bosch GLM15 Laser Measure

 For the vast majority of professionals, the +/- 1/8 of an inch accuracy and precision measurement to the 1/16 of an inch is going to meet all of their needs.
 Keep in mind that even though there is a little bit of variance in the laser on different materials, there is also variance in tape measures themselves.

 There are still a couple of areas where the tape measure still rules over a laser.
 The obvious one being the ability to measure over the surface of materials, like a 2 x 4, that the laser can’t reflect off the end of.
-I will still carry a tape measure in my tool box for those functions.
+I will still carry a tape measure for those functions.

-One the other hand, the Bosch GLM15 has a permanent home in my tool box as my go to measuring tool for distances to solid objects.
+On the other hand, the Bosch GLM15 has a permanent home in my toolbox as my go-to measuring tool for distances to solid objects.
 The $49.97 price tag puts it at about twice the cost of the better tape measures out there.
 With the time that it saves and the simplicity of its function, I would recommend the Bosch GLM15 Laser Measure to any pro or serious DIY enthusiasts that will be doing a lot of measurements for any area estimation applications including framing, drywall, cabinetry, and flooring.
-It also has a home with HVAC pros measuring for duct work.
+It also has a home with HVAC pros measuring for ductwork.
 If you’re willing to use a second person and go for measurements “surveyor style”, the GLM15 becomes even more valuable.